Cozy Peach Kitchen

 • Nutritional yeast is optional but recommended because it adds a lot of depth.

 • Vegetable broth: I like to cook quinoa in vegetable broth for extra flavor.
-Choose reduced sodium vegetable broth to cut back on added salt.
+Choose reduced-sodium vegetable broth to cut back on added salt.

 Steps 1 through 4 to make quinoa salad

 1. Toast the quinoa in olive oil for about 2 minutes.
 This deepens the quinoa flavor and removes some of the astringent flavor sometimes found in quinoa.
+Note: The updated version of this recipe includes sauteed onions and peppers.

 2. Add spices and toast another 30 seconds to bloom the spices.

 4. Cover and simmer for 15 minutes or until the quinoa is cooked through and fluffy.
-Mix in a can of drained and rinsed black beans to balance out the quinoa.

 While the quinoa cooks, prep the toppings.
 You can either stir the bell pepper and onion into the quinoa base or use them as a topping across individual servings.
 See below for serving ideas.